Before working with PfP's Multisystemic Therapy program, even when they were both under the same roof, Ty and her mother lived in separate worlds.

 Ty also has a new—or, more precisely, newborn—motivation to build a healthy and happy home.
 Pregnant while in jail, Ty became a mother herself with the birth of her son on January 20, 2011.

-As another sign of a progress, Costello says that Ty has been very responsible in caring for her baby, welcoming her mother's insights, guidance, and support.
+As another sign of a progress, Murray says that Ty has been very responsible in caring for her baby, welcoming her mother's insights, guidance, and support.

 "I'm very, very impressed with both of them," said Murray.